If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 Is a master's in cyber security worth it?

-You can definitely make a case that a master's in cyber security is more valuable than a master's in computer science.
-Even though professionals with a master's in cyber security earn less, on average, than their computer science counterparts, they usually have a more focused skill set and get to work in a field that is growing even faster than the rest of computer science.
-As attacks like the Sunburst hack and Russian interference with the US government become more common, a master's in cyber security may have even more long-term value than a traditional computer science degree.
+You can make a case that a master’s in cyber security is more valuable than a master’s in computer science.
+Even though professionals with a master’s in cyber security earn less, on average, than their computer science counterparts, they usually have a more focused skill set and get to work in a field that is growing even faster than the rest of computer science.
+As attacks like the Sunburst hack and Russian interference with the US government become more common, a master’s in cyber security may gain even more long-term value than a traditional computer science degree.

 Questions or feedback?
 Email editor@noodle.com